HOH RIVER VALLEY and RAINFOREST RETREAT ~

-Join us in the Hoh River Valley and the largest temperate rainforest in the world in the Olympic Mountains to nourish a sacred and responsible relationship with the Earth guided by “Cedar” and OMEC colleagues Rob Murphy and Lori Ferry'.
+Join us in the Hoh River Valley and the largest temperate rainforest in the world in the Olympic Mountains to nourish a sacred and responsible relationship with the Earth guided by OMEC colleagues Lori Ferry' and Christina Burress.

 In these life-changing nature immersions and forest bathing experiences, you will open your heart to rainforest plants and wildlife, to old growth trees, to sacred springs and turquoise glacial rivers and expansive valleys as you also, communicate with ancient Earth protectors and spirit presences.
 Sit by roaring fires under vast starlit skies, for storytelling and authentic sharing.
 Play, muse, journal, incubate, create and take inward journeys - to receive nature’s gifts and to also learn how you can give back.

-In immersing in the quiet spaces of nature and in her hidden dimensions you will be nourished, and guided back to the quiet internal spaces and the rich, hidden dimensions within you - the deep and ever-unfolding mystery of who you truly are.
+In immersing in the quiet spaces of nature and in her hidden dimensions you will be nourished, and guided to quiet internal spaces - rich, hidden dimensions within you - guiding you back to the deep and ever-unfolding mystery of our amazing living planet as well as to who you truly are.

-Capacity: Register early, as enrollment is limited to six (6) participants, to ensure an intimate experience.
+Capacity: Register early, as enrollment is limited to eight (8) participants, to ensure an intimate experience.

 DETAILS FOR REGISTRANTS:

-Lodging: We describe the lodging as ‘varying degrees of pleasantly rustic’.
-These are safe and inviting, yet, they are very simple and earthy spaces.
+Lodging: We describe the lodging as ‘varying degrees of creatively rustic’.
+These are safe and inviting, yet, very simple and earthy spaces.

-1) There is one large cabin with three separate sleeping spaces.
+There is one large cabin with four separate sleeping spaces.
 'Cabin-dwellers' will each have a bed to place a sleeping bag upon.
 The cabin has a large wood stove, a full kitchen (standard sized electric stove with oven and full-sized refrigerator with all dish and cookware) where everyone will store and prepare the food, and eat. and a shared full bathroom.
-There are no machines to wash your clothes - let go of habituation and think 'simple'!
+There are no machines to wash your clothes - let go of habituation and think 'simple'

-2) There is a large ‘bunkhouse’ with three wooden platforms topped with thick foam to place your sleeping bag upon.
-It has an outhouse and a wood-stove.
-‘Bunk-housers' also have use of the cabin kitchen and bathroom facilities.
+There is a small hut with 2 wooden platforms topped with thick foam to place your sleeping bag upon.
+It has an outhouse and a small wood-stove.
+‘Hut dwelles also have use of the cabin kitchen and bathroom facilities

-3) Tenting is a welcomed option.
+Tenting is a welcomed option.
 There is tenting space near the cabin and you can also tent on the extensive gravel bar of the Hoh River Bed.
-If you choose to tent, you will still have a cabin or bunkhouse bed reserved for you.
+If you choose to tent, you will still have a cabin or hut bed reserved for you

 Register soon as spaces fill quickly!